ColumbusStateWorkforceInnovation/infrastructure-jenkins-basics/README.md

     1. Change the [build_pipeline.groovy](docker/dsl/build_pipeline.groovy) to use your repository
     1. Modify your [Jenkinsfile](Jenkinsfile) appropriately.
     1. To test your changes, you can rebuild the docker image running `./build-jenkins-image.sh` and then start your jenkins instance running `./run-jenkins-images.sh`.
 Run your `build-pipeline-job` and verify it meets the requirements.

+Note:  You WILL need to merge your changes into master before testing so that you don't need to change the branch configuration locally.

 ## Hints
 1. We've created a [run-jenkins.sh](run-jenkins.sh) script that will start up jenkins for you if you'd like.
 You can view your Jenkins by opening Firefox within your workspace to [http://localhost:8080](http://localhost:8080).